 Chlorophytum comosum may be lurking in your house.
 What is Chlorophytum comosum?
 Only one of the most popular houseplants.
-You may recognize its common name of spider plant, AKA airplane plant, St. Bernard’s lily, spider ivy or ribbon plant.
-Spider plants are one of the most popular houseplants because they are so resilient and easy to grow but do spider plants need fertilizer?
+You may recognize its common name as spider plant, AKA airplane plant, St. Bernard’s lily, spider ivy, or ribbon plant.
+Spider plants are one of the most popular houseplants because they are so resilient and easy to grow, but do spider plants need fertilizer?
 If so, what type of fertilizer is best for spider plants and how do you fertilize spider plants?

 Spider Plant Fertilizer

 Spider plants are hardy plants that thrive in less-than-optimal conditions.
 Plants form tight rosettes of leaves with dangling plantlets hanging from long stems of up to 3 feet (1 m.).
 While they prefer bright light, they tend to scorch in direct sunlight and are perfect for lower-lit abodes and offices.
 They do not like temperatures below 50 degrees F. (10 C.) or cold drafts.
 To care for your spider plant, be sure it is planted in a well-draining, well-aerating potting medium.
 Water throughout the growing season on a regular basis and mist the plant occasionally, as they enjoy the humidity.
 If your water is from city sources, it is most likely chlorinated and probably fluoridated as well.
 Both of these chemicals can result in tip burn.
 Allow tap water to sit at room temperature for at least 24 hours or use rainwater or distilled water to irrigate spider plants.
 Spider plants are native to South Africa and are prolific growers and producers of a multitude of plantlets.
 The plantlets are basically a spider plant baby and can be easily snipped from the parent and rooted in water or damp potting soil to become yet another spider plant.
 All that aside, do spider plants need fertilizer as well?

 How to Fertilize Spider Plants